-Some examples of where and how you can set Simulation behavior using Javascript are shown here.
+Some examples of where and how you can set Simulation behavior using JavaScript are shown here.
 See the EAExample.eap model that comes with Enterprise Architect for further examples.
-Also see the Learning Center for further information on setting up and working with Javascript in Simulations.
+Also see the Learning Center for further information on setting up and working with JavaScript in Simulations.

-Using Javascript
+Using JavaScript

-Setting Action Analyzer Script Input If you enter Javascript code into the Execution Analyzer window 'Input' field, this code will be injected into the Simulation and executed before the Simulation starts.
+Setting Action Analyzer Script Input If you enter JavaScript code into the Execution Analyzer window 'Input' field, this code will be injected into the Simulation and executed before the Simulation starts.
 This is useful for establishing COM variables, global counters, functions and other initialization.
-Platform: UML Basic Options: Evaluate Guards and Effects using JavaScript Input sim.n=1; Transition and Control Flow Guards This is the workhorse of the Simulation functionality.
+Platform: UML Basic Options: Input imm.n=1; Transition and Control Flow Guards This is the workhorse of the Simulation functionality.
 As Enterprise Architect evaluates possible paths forward at each node in a Simulation, it tests the Guards on outgoing transitions and control flows and will only move forward if there is a single true path to follow - otherwise the Simulation is considered 'blocked' and manual intervention is required.
 You must use the '==' operator to test for equality.